 GitHub Actions for Compiling and Running Kubeflow Pipelines

-In this example GitHub actions are used to check out the Jupyter notebook from a GitHub repository, and then compile and train it on a Kubeflow pipeline on an EKS cluster.
+In this example GitHub actions are used to check out the Jupyter notebook from a GitHub repository, and then compile and train it using Kubeflow pipelines on an EKS cluster.
 If you’re a data scientist, you are probably already using Jupyter notebooks.
 For those of you who are outside of the machine learning field, you can think of a Jupyter notebook as an IDE with the REPL capability.
 A Jupyter notebook is usually the first program ML people are going to use when they start preparing or training their machine learning models.

-A GitHub Action for managing Kubeflow pipelines
+A GitHub Action for managing Kubeflow Pipelines

 The GitHub Action for EKSctl / KALE is a custom action that connects a GitHub repository containing our Jupyter Notebooks to an EKS cluster.
-It bundles a standard EKSctl binary with Kubeflow Automated Pipeline Engine or KALE.
+It bundles a standard EKSctl binary with Kubeflow Automated Pipelines Engine or KALE.
 The Action is set to be triggered whenever a change to the Jupyter Notebook is pushed to the repository.

 The manifest for it is as follows:

 The Action starts by telling EKSctl to retrieve the Kubeconfig file from the cluster.
 It then sends the Jupyter notebook to the cluster where it gets compiled, before running on an ML Kubeflow pipelines.
 After the model finishes running through the pipeline the finished result is stored in an S3-compatible storage inside Kubeflow.